Special Educational Needs and Disabilities

 - A group or individual work with outside professionals

-A very small number of children may need more specified individual support beyond that already provided by the school as part of its core offer.
-This can be provided by requesting a statutory assessment from the Local Authority (LA) in which you live.
-Click here to view Enfield’s Local Offer.
+Some children may need more specified individual support beyond that already provided by the school as part of its core offer.
+This can be provided by requesting a statutory assessment from the local authority in which you live.
+See the Enfield Local Offer.

-The support is usually provided via an Education, Health and Care Plan (which was previously called a Statement of Special Educational Needs) This means your child will have been identified by the class teacher/SENCO as needing a particularly high level of individual or small group teaching.
+This support is usually provided via an EHCP.
+This means your child will have been identified by the class teacher/SENCO as needing a particularly high level of individual support in order to access learning that is taking place.
 It means that the school needs additional financial support from the LA to enable your child’s outcomes to be met.
-Over the next few years, statements of SEN will be transferred into EHCP’s

 For your child this would mean:

-- The school (or you) can request that the LA carry out a statutory assessment of your child’s needs.
+- The school (or you) can request that the Local Authority (LA) carry out a statutory assessment of your child’s needs.
 This is a legal process which sets out the amount of support that will be provided for your child to enable them to reach their desired outcomes.